|Site Map | Bulletin Home | Temple University|

 Lucille D’Emilio-Wilkinson, Academic Advisor, M.A., La Salle University

-Lisa Fell, Academic Advisor for Liberal Arts, M.S.S.W., University Wisconsin-Madison; M.A, University of Michigan, Ann Arbor
+Lisa Fell, Academic Advisor for Liberal Arts, M.S.S.W., University of Wisconsin-Madison; M.A, University of Michigan, Ann Arbor

 Harriet P. Freidenreich, Coordinator of History, Ph.D., Columbia University